ballerina-platform/ballerina-lang/docs/style_guide/expressions.md

       name: "john", // in this field Key is the "name" and value is "john".
   };
   ```
-* If at least one field is splitted in to a new line then all the fields should
+* If at least one field is splitted on to a new line then all the fields should
-  split in to new lines.
-For a example if record literal is as below
+  split on to new lines.
+For an example if record literal is as below

   ```ballerina